Skip to main content

 Subject-specific Knowledge:

-• At the end of the module students should have a grasp of the philosophical significance of various developments in logic and mathematics, such as completeness and incompleteness phenomena; the historical context in which these issues first arose, and the relevant proof and model theory for proving the necessary technical results.
+• At the end of the module students should have a grasp of the philosophical significance of various developments in logic and mathematics, such as completeness and incompleteness phenomena; the historical context in which these issues first arose, the relevant proof and model theory for proving the necessary technical results, and how to apply these tools to philosophical problems.

 Subject-specific Skills: